 "I am very excited about this freshman class; they bring depth to every position on the field," said seventh-year SDSU head coach Kylee White.
 "These athletes were highly recruited, highly acclaimed and have had great success with their respective high school programs.
 They know how to win and are eager for the season to start.
 I love what they are going to bring to this program.
 They are all die-hard Aztecs, and I can't wait to see how they impact our flourishing program immediately."

-This year's SDSU freshman class includes some of the nation's top high school student-athletes who honed their skills at many of the top lacrosse programs in Maryland, New Jersey, Florida and Texas, as well as San Diego County.
+This year's SDSU freshman class includes some of the nation's top high school student-athletes who honed their skills at many of the top lacrosse programs in Maryland, New York, New Jersey, Florida and Texas, as well as San Diego and Orange Counties.

-Highlighting the group are three high school All-Americans, six all-region/all-county performers, six all-conference selections, two all-state/all-section picks and one conference player of the year recipient.
+Highlighting the group are three high school All-Americans, seven all-region/all-county performers, eight all-conference selections, two all-state/all-section picks and one conference player of the year recipient.
 In addition, the class includes multiple players with a plethora of prep postseason and national tournament experience, while many have displayed their versatile talents in other sports as well.

 Below is an in-depth look at the Aztecs' freshman class: